aws/aws-eks-best-practices/content/reliability/reliability.md

 ---

-Note:
-When autosclaing, always know the EC2 limits in your account and if the limits need to be increased request a [limit increase](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html)
+> When autosclaing, always know the EC2 limits in your account and if the limits need to be increased request a [limit increase](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html)

-### Running highly-available applications
+## Running highly-available applications
 Highly available systems are designed to mitigate any harmful impact in the environment.
 Most modern applications depend on a network of resources that must all work together.
 Highly available applications are designed so a user never experiences a failure due to a malfunctioning component in the system.
 In order to make a service or application highly available, we need to eliminate any single points of failure and heal components as they get unhealthy.

 Kubernetes provides us tools to easily run highly available applications and services.
 You can eliminate single points of failure in your applications by running multiple replicas.
 In Kubernetes pods are the smallest deployable units and while Kubernetes allows you to create individual pods, creating individual pods outside of testing and troubleshooting scenarios is not recommended.
 [Kubernetes Deployments](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) provides abstraction layer for pods, you describe a desired state in a [Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#creating-a-deployment) and the Deployment controller changes the actual state to match the desired state.
 You can define the number of `replicas` with the deployment.